GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 # September 21, 2022 Exp Build
 This is what's currently floating around in the CSI Exp builds.
 Exp builds, while experimental, are generally stable and can be found [here](https://stash.reaper.fm/v/42044/CSI%20Exp.zip).

-## Preliminary Support for the X32/M32/XAir Series of Behringer/MIDAS Consoles via OSC
+## Support for the X32/M32/XAir Series of Behringer/MIDAS Consoles via OSC
 Thanks to absolutely huge contributions from Reaper forum user jacksoonbrowne, the Behringer X32 is now supported in CSI via OSC.
 These devices have a very unique OSC implementation that required substantial code contributions.

 For these to work: